eejai42/syntax-free-vs-locked/gpt-cli/README.md

 2. **Branching**:
    - **Natural Language Description**: Describe the idea in a paragraph of natural language.
    - **Single-Source-of-Truth JSON**: Represent the idea in a syntax-free JSON format.
-   - **MDE Tool x-text**: Use an MDE tool to represent the idea in its syntax.

 3. **Generations and Transformations**:
    - **IdeaTransformers**: Apply to each generation to create artifacts (e.g., README.md, C# script, JSON SSoT).
    - **GenerationTransformers**: Link transformations to specific generations and produce artifacts that extend the idea.